Liam-Malone/ZigPong/README.md

 # Pong

-GUI Pong game in Zig, using SDL
+GUI Pong game in Zig, using SDL2